Welcome to the DDNP Regulation14 Consultation homepage

 Neighbourhood Plans, and especially this one, are lengthy documents designed to help planning officers decide on planning applications.

-However, reading a 100-page document on a screen isn't ideal, and not everyone is online, so a limited number of printed versions of the Plan, plus the feedback form, will be available to loan out over the next six weeks.
+However, reading a 100-page document on a screen isn't ideal, and not everyone is online, so a limited number of printed versions of the Plan, plus the feedback form, will be available to loan out over the consultation period.
 Please contact your local parish to arrange collection.